tamasve/tamasve/README.md

 - 👋 Hi, I’m Tamas Veres, an advanced software developer, enthusiastically learning application software development.
 - 🌱 I’m currently working as a Java microservice developer and learning Kotlin and mobile developement as a hobby.
-I've learned so far Java, Spring Boot, Thymeleaf, Spring Data JPA // JavaScript, Node.js, React, Redux, HTML, CSS and several relevant libraries, aiming to be a full stack developer on the long-term.
+I've learned so far Java, Spring Boot, Thymeleaf, Spring Data JPA, Jakarta EE, Quarkus // JavaScript, Node.js, React, Redux, HTML, CSS and several relevant libraries, aiming to be a full stack developer on the long-term.
 - 💞️ I’m open and looking for the opportunities to collaborate on application projects.
 - 📫 You can reach me on e-mail: verest718@gmail.com